Lyceum/LyceumDocs.jl/README.md

 ## Adding documentation

 Once you've chosen which syntax you'll use, go ahead and create the respective `.md` (for Documenter) or `.jl` (for Literate) file under `docs/src`.
 Files within sub-folders denote sub-pages of the parent folder.
-For example, the following would result in one top-level, `index.md`, along with a single group containing a single sub-page, `foo/bar.jl`:
+For example, the following would result in one top-level page, `index.md`, along with a single group containing a single sub-page, `foo/bar.jl`:

 ```
 index.md